What is a Data Subject?

 The data subject is at the heart of GDPR regulations, and organisations are legally obligated to ensure the privacy and protection of the individual's data.
 Without their explicit consent or legitimate grounds, businesses cannot process or share their personal information.

-How Organisations Should Handle Data Subjects' Rights
+How Should Organisations Handle Data Subjects' Rights?

 Organisations must implement systems that allow data subjects to exercise their rights easily.
 For example: